cdn-bsct/avoid-the-veggies/README.md

 #### Pseudocode

 Have a function that randomly generates a position for the veggies on the 10x10 grid.
-- Auto generate so that 30% of the space is
+- Auto generate so that 30% of the space is filled with veggies

 Use an event listener to listen for a click anywhere on the grid.
 - Generate an if statement to check to see if there is a veggie there